SAP Implementation: Transforming HR Management with SAP SuccessFactors

 Challenges Faced

-Disconnected HR Processes Across Global Offices
+1. Disconnected HR Processes Across Global Offices

 Organizational HR processes differ at Various Global Locations Dealing with several aspects of the human resource management in an international company is always challenging.
-Due to the decentralised structure of offices in different countries, the company experienced a lot of issues in the consolidation of Human Resource practices.
+Due to the decentralized structure of offices in different countries, the company experienced a lot of issues in the consolidation of Human Resource practices.
 Every regional office worked and implemented its methods and procedures which created inconsistency.
 This disconnection resulted in several issues:

 • Inconsistent HR Practices: However, there was no consistency in the implementation of standardized practices, and the practices in different regions were inconsistent for such critical elements as recruitment and evaluation of the employees.